shawn220a/passport-react-jwt-app/README.md

 2) Go to .env, Github will give you a client ID and secret.
 Replace GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET.
    - note for dev purposes leave every thing else as-is
 3) Run npm install at root of file to download react and nodjs dependencies
-4) Run npm start to startup app.
+4) Run npm start to startup app.# passport-react-jwt-app